RoboCupJuniorTC/soccer-2021/README.md

-# soccersim-2021
+# soccer-2021
-A website for the RCJ Soccer Sim competition of 2021
+A website for the RCJ Soccer Worldwide competition of 2021